Choe Yu-ri: WK League

 Choe was signed by Daejeon Sportstoto in late 2015, having missed only one season of league football.
 She played for the side for five years before transferring to Incheon Hyundai Steel Red Angels ahead of the 2021 season.
-At the 2022 WK League Women's Football Awards, the first annual awards ceremony of its type, she was named as the league's forward of the year.
-During her time with the Red Angels, Choe made 55 appearances, scoring 20 goals and providing six assists.
+At the 2022 WK League Women's Football Awards, the first annual awards ceremony of its type, she was named the league's forward of the year, having scored eight goals during the 2022 season.
+Choe made 55 appearances for the Red Angels, scoring 20 goals and providing six assists.

 Birmingham City

-Choe transferred to Birmingham City during the 2023 summer transfer window on a two-year deal with a year option.
+Choe transferred to Women's Championship side Birmingham City during the 2023 summer transfer window on a two-year deal with a year option.
 She scored her first goal for the club in an FA Cup tie against MK Dons in December of the same year.
+Choe started her second season at Birmingham with three goal involvements, recording a goal and two assists in the club's opening match against Sunderland.

-Return to Incheon Hyundai Steel
+Return to WK League

 Following the expiration of her contract at Birmingham in 2025, Choe returned to South Korea and joined her former club Incheon Hyundai Steel Red Angels.
+After spending half a season with Incheon, Choe transferred to Suwon FC ahead of the 2026 season.

+International career

+Choe made her full international debut for South Korea at the 2014 Cyprus Women's Cup before making her first appearance at a major tournament later the same year at the Asian Games.
+She scored her debut international goal at the tournament on her fifth appearance for South Korea, making her the record holder for the shortest time between debut and first goal for the country.
+Choe has since become a regular member of the national team.
+She was a member of the South Korean squad that finished as runners-up at the 2022 Asian Cup, scoring the first goal in the final against China.